Codecademy/docs/methods/methods.md

   - 'paths/computer-science'
 ---

-C++ class methods are user-defined functions that you can use within an instance of the class.
-We use a . before method names to distinguish them from regular functions.
+C++ class methods are user-defined functions that can be used within an instance of the class.
+We use a dot notation `.` before method names to distinguish them from regular functions.

 ## Class Methods

-A Class Method can be defined in two ways:
+A class method can be defined in two ways:

 - Inside the class definition
 - Outside the class definition